-Frank received his MBA from the Harvard Business School and a BA cum laude from Harvard University.
-He regularly presents and teaches classes in entrepreneurship and family business at UCSB, Cal Poly, Stanford GSB and Portland State University.
+Frank received his MBA from Harvard Business School and a BA cum laude from Harvard University.
+He regularly presents and teaches classes in entrepreneurship, venture capital and family business at UCSB, Cal Poly, Stanford GSB, and Portland State University.

 Dylan oversees a pool of diversified public and private investments at Arden Road, including a portfolio of direct technology Venture Capital investments.
 He also serves on the Boards of several private companies in industries ranging from Software to Agriculture.
 Previously, Dylan worked for many years as an engineer, and he is the author of several technical papers and four US patents.

 Dylan holds a Bachelor’s Degree from Yale University, and a Master’s Degree in Mechanical Engineering from the California Institute of Technology.
 He is Trustee, chair of the Investment Committee, and member of the Executive Committee of Harvey Mudd College in Claremont, California, and Trustee and Treasurer of The Calhoun School in New York City.
 He also serves on the advisory boards of the Yale School of Engineering and Applied Science, and Caltech’s Resnick Sustainability Institute, as well as the Board of the Regional Plan Association (RPA) of New York City, the oldest independant planning organization in the US.
 Dylan lives in New York City with his wife and two sons.
 Dylan currently serves on the board of Hixon Properties Incorporated.